hlane6/biotracker/app/README.md

     export FLASK_DEBUG=true
     flask run

-To build the frontend bundle run:
+To build the frontend bundle run (in another tab in terminal):

     webpack